preludeorg/test/README.md

 ## An example

-The [Malicious files are quarantined](https://github.com/preludeorg/test/blob/master/tests/b74ad239-2ddd-4b1e-b608-8397a43c7c54/b74ad239-2ddd-4b1e-b608-8397a43c7c54.go) test verifies if your endpoint defenses is reacting appropriately to a known malicious file.
+The [Malicious files are quarantined](https://github.com/preludeorg/test/blob/master/tests/b74ad239-2ddd-4b1e-b608-8397a43c7c54/b74ad239-2ddd-4b1e-b608-8397a43c7c54.go) test verifies if your endpoint defense is responding to a known malicious file.

 It does this by first embedding a malicious .xlsm file into the test:
 ```